sapiencexyz/sapience/docs/Gas_Notes.md

 ### Pools
 Uniswap pool with LPs providing liquidity for different gas prices ranges.

+questions:
 - do we need to provide different pools for each period? (most likely not, just one pool for all periods / price ranges)

 ### Oracle
 Average gas price for a period.

+questions:
+- how to get the average gas price for a period? (oracle)
+- how to get the average gas price for a period in the past? (oracle)
+- do we need different oracles for each period duration? i.e. 30d, 60d, 90d, 180d, 360d

 ### Contracts
 Futures.
 Settled at the end of the period with the prices from the oracle.
-The contract holds a list of open positions (insurance subscriptions) and their values, amount and end time.
+The contract holds a list of open positions (insurance subscriptions) and their values, amount start and end time.
 The settlement can only be done at the end of the period.